 We have established a strategic partnership with Ant Financial, one of our principal shareholders, and have in-depth cooperation in multiple areas of our business.
 Alipay, operated by Ant Financial, is a leading online and mobile third-party payment service provider in China.
-We engage the majority of our active borrowers through the Alipay consumer interface, which has significantly contributed to our rapid growth.
-We also collaborate with Zhima Credit, a credit assessment service provider operated by Ant Financial.
-Zhima Credit provides us with credit analysis information of prospective borrowers, which enhances our credit analysis capabilities.
+We engage many of our prospective borrowers through the Alipay consumer interface, which has significantly contributed to our rapid growth.
+We also collaborate with Zhima Credit, a credit assessment service provider operated by Ant Financial, to enhance our credit analysis capabilities.
+Zhima Credit provides us with its credit analysis of prospective borrowers, including Zhima Credit Scores, which serves as one of the many inputs for our risk pricing model.
 We also provide Zhima Credit with our credit analysis of borrowers to reflect repayment and other credit attributes and work with Zhima Credit to further develop more robust credit analysis capabilities.
-In addition, we are in ongoing discussions with Ant Financial to explore other collaboration opportunities, including various approaches to engage and serve prospective borrowers.
+We are also in ongoing discussions with Ant Financial to refine our collaboration, including various approaches to engage and serve prospective borrowers.